Professional History and Accomplishments

 Over the years, she has worked with both high-profile and up-and-coming clients across industries including media, entertainment, social justice, politics, publishing, philanthropy, tech, finance and lifestyle/wellness, among others.
 Clients have included New York Times bestselling authors, Silicon Valley titans, political campaigns and top tier publishing houses and nonprofits.

 Since she helped facilitate its inception in 2011, Lara has centered much of her work around Define American, a nonprofit organization started by undocumented Pulitzer Prize-winning journalist and immigrant rights leader Jose Antonio Vargas to shift the conversation around immigrants and American identity using the power of story.
+In 2019, Fast Company named Define American one of the year’s most innovative companies.

 Lara joined Define American full time in 2014 as Media and Partnerships Director in part to lead strategy for the sales, distribution and promotion of the 2014 CNN Films documentary "Documented," which she associate produced.
 The film, written and directed by Vargas, follows him as he travels around the country, sharing his personal experience to spark an honest dialogue about immigration.
 The film also explores the emotional effects of immigration through his relationship with his mother – whom he hasn’t seen in person in over 20 years.